 Six Decades of Art Making

-Mira Lehr is a graduate of Vassar College (1956) with a degree in art history, where she studied under the mentorship of Linda Nochlin, the renowned feminist art historian.
+Mira Lehr graduated from Vassar College (1956) with a degree in art history, where she studied under the mentorship of Linda Nochlin, the renowned feminist art historian.

 When Lehr moved back to Florida in 1960, she was shocked at the lack of an art scene, especially for women.
 She founded Continuum in 1960, one of the country’s first co-ops for women artists, which flourished for more than 30 years until the mid-'90s, through which she helped launch the careers of many local women artists whom she mentored.
 During this period, Lehr convinced many of the masters she met in New York to visit and lead workshops for her league of women artists.
 This helped the evolution of art in Florida, earning her acclaim as "The Godmother of Miami's Art Scene."